heshamahmed-3ddx/google-authz-3ddx/docs/deployment.md

 # Deployment Guide

-This document provides step-by-step instructions for deploying the Google AuthZ 3DDX platform in production environments.
+This document provides step-by-step instructions for deploying the InsightHub platform in production environments.

 ---